-Infringement, Remedies and Offences, Copyright Protection of Content on the Internet; Copyright Notice, Disclaimer and Acknowledgement, Downloading for Viewing Content on the Internet, Hyper-Linking and Framing, Liability of ISPs for Copyright Violation in the Cyber World: Legal Developments in the US, Napster and its Cousins: A Revolution on the Internet but a Crisis for Copyright Owners, Computer Software TX7 Piracy.
-IV E-Commerce Taxation: Real Problems in the Virtual World: A Tug of War on the Concept of 'Permanent Establishment', Finding the PE in Cross Border E-Commerce, The United Nations Model Tax Treaty, The Law of Double Taxation Avoidance Agreements and Taxable Jurisdiction Over Non-Residents, Under the Income Tax Act, 1961, Tax Agents of Non-Residents under the Income Tax Act,1961 and the Relevance to E-Commerce, Source versus Residence and Classification 12 between Business Income and Royalty, The Impact of the Internet on 14 Customer Duties, Taxation Policies in India: At a Glance.
-Digital Signature, Certifying Authorities and E-Governance: Digital Signatures, Digital Signature Certificate, Certifying Authorities and Liability in the Event of Digital Signature Compromise, E- Governance in India: A Warning to Babudom!
-V The Indian Evidence Act of 1872 v.
-Information Technology Act, , 2000: Status of Electronic Records as Evidence, Proof and Management of Electronic Records; Relevancy, Admissibility and Probative Value of E-Evidence, Proving Digital Signatures, Proof of Electronic Agreements, Proving Electronic Messages, Other Amendments in the Indian Evidence Act by the IT Act, Amendments to the Bankers Books Evidence Act, 1891 and Reserve Bank of India Act, 1934.
-Protection of Cyber Consumers in India: Are Cyber Consumers 12 Covered Under the Consumer Protection Act?
-Goods and Services, 14 Consumer Complaint, Defect in Goods and Deficiency in Services, Restrictive and Unfair Trade Practices, Instances of Unfair Trade Practices, Reliefs Under CPA, Beware Consumers, Consumer Foras, Jurisdiction and Implications on cyber Consumers in India, Applicability of CPA to Manufacturers, Distributors, Retailers and Service Providers Based in Foreign Lands Whose Goods are Sold or Services Provided to a Consumer in India.
-Amendments in Indian IT Act 2000
+Infringement, Remedies and Offences, Copyright Protection of Content on the Internet; Copyright Notice, Disclaimer and Acknowledgement, Downloading for Viewing Content on the Internet, Hyper-Linking and Framing, Liability of ISPs for Copyright Violation in the Cyber World: Legal Developments in the US, Napster and its Cousins: A Revolution on the Internet but a Crisis for Copyright Owners, Computer Software Piracy.
+IV E-Commerce Taxation: Real Problems in the Virtual World: A Tug of War on the Concept of 'Permanent Establishment', Finding the PE in Cross Border E-Commerce, The United Nations Model Tax Treaty, The Law of Double Taxation Avoidance Agreements and Taxable Jurisdiction Over Non-Residents, Under the Income Tax Act, 1961, Tax Agents of Non-Residents under the Income Tax Act, 1961 and the Relevance to E-Commerce, Source versus Residence and Classification between Business Income and Royalty, The Impact of the Internet on Customer Duties, Taxation Policies in India: At a Glance.
+Digital Signature, Certifying Authorities and E-Governance: Digital Signatures, Digital Signature Certificate, Certifying Authorities and Liability in the Event of Digital Signature Compromise, E-Governance in India: A Warning to Babudom!
+12 V The Indian Evidence Act of 1872 v.
+Information Technology Act, 2000: Status of Electronic Records as Evidence, Proof and Management of Electronic Records; Relevancy, Admissibility and Probative Value of E-Evidence, Proving Digital Signatures, Proof of Electronic Agreements, Proving Electronic Messages, Other Amendments in the Indian Evidence Act by the IT Act, Amendments to the Bankers Books Evidence Act, 1891 and Reserve Bank of India Act, 1934.
+Protection of Cyber Consumers in India: Are Cyber Consumers Covered Under the Consumer Protection Act?
+Goods and Services, Consumer Complaint, Defect in Goods and Deficiency in Services, Restrictive and Unfair Trade Practices, Instances of Unfair Trade Practices, Reliefs Under CPA, Beware Consumers, Consumer Foras, Jurisdiction and Implications on cyber Consumers in India, Applicability of CPA to Manufacturers, Distributors, Retailers and Services Providers Based in Foreign Lands Whose Goods are Sold or Services Provided to a Consumer in India.
+12

-Books and References:
+Books a nd References:

 Sr. No. Title Author/s Publisher Edition Year

 1. Cyber Law Simplified Vivek Sood TMH 2001

 Education

 2. Cybersecurity Law Jeff Kosseff Wiley 2017

 B. Sc.
-(Information Tech Semester - VI
+(Information Technology) Semester - VI

-Course Name: Project Implemen Course C ode: USIT6P1
+Course Name: Project Implementation Course Code: USIT6P1

-Periods per week (1 Period is 50 3
+Periods per week (1 Period is 50 minutes) 3

 Credits 2

 Hours Marks

-Evaluation System Practical Examination 21/2 150
+Evaluation SystemPractical Examination 21/2 150

 Internal -

-The details are given in Appendix - I
+The details are given in Appendix -I

 B. Sc.
 (Information Technology) Semester - VI

-Course Name: Security in Computing Practical ode: USIT6P2
+Course Name: Security in Computing Practical Course Code: USIT6P2

-Periods per week (1 Period is 50 3
+Periods per week (1 Period is 50 minutes) 3

-Credits Credits 2
+Credits 2

-Marks
+Hours Marks

-Evaluation System Practical Examination 21/2 50
+Evaluation SystemPractical Examination 21/2 50

 Internal -